 Other than being really cool (had to emphasize that) what this long steadicam shot through the Colorado Lounge and its associated halls does is establish the Colorado Lounge's exact relationship with the service hall that is directly under the hall where Room 237 is located.
 We also begin to establish Danny's intimate relationship with the lodge, he familiarizing himself with it on his Big Wheel.
 We can imagine him preoccupying himself by rolling round and round areas repeatedly.

-His Big Wheel connects him with his mother's use of the cart (more wheels) in the prior scene as she trundles breakfast through the lodge to Suite 3, but Danny is the king of the Big Wheels.
+His Big Wheel connects him with his mother's use of the cart (more wheels) in the prior scene as she trundles breakfast through the lodge to Suite 3.

 The "Camera Walk" merits mention.
 Camera means room or chamber but is also a legal term for "in private".
 In court cases, public and press aren't admitted during camera sessions.
 The reason I note this is because it is in the Colorado Lounge that Jack has the confrontation with Wendy where he demands she never enter it again when she hears him in there.